checkuponme/info/README.md

 - Partner organization coordinator - Manage our relationships with other organizations
 - Financial Bookkeeper

 These are all positions that have the possibility of evolving into part time or full time paid opportunities as more funding becomes available.
-If you feel that you would excel in any of those roles, feel free to drop by our slack channel: https://ckup.me/slack **#team-checkuponme** and introduce yourself or [apply here](https://forms.gle/ycgn3i5AeJiWk4S58).
+If you feel that you would excel in any of those roles, feel free to drop by our slack channel: https://ckup.me/slack **#checkuponme** and introduce yourself or [apply here](https://forms.gle/ycgn3i5AeJiWk4S58).

 ## Funding